We determine the total amount of money required from rates in order to provide the services and infrastructure that the Yarra community needs.

 For example if our revenue was $100,000,000* we would calculate rates following the steps below:

 Step 1: We divided this amount by the total combined value of all rateable properties in Yarra to find the rate in the dollar.
-For this example we are using a rate in the dollar figure of 0.035309992.
+For 2022/2023 the rate in the dollar figure is 0.03568099.

 Step 2: The current Capital Improved Value** of each residential property is multiplied by 5% in accordance with state legislation.
 This produced the Net Annual Value of each residential property.
 (Commercial and industrial properties are rated similarly but include an additional component.)